retrospectr/atari-lynx/README.md

 ## Things I've done

-I thought that the MOSFET might be faulty so I searched online for a replacement.
+I thought that the MOSFET (```Q11```) might be faulty so I searched online for a replacement.
 By searching for the part number ```MTD 3055``` i found many results dealing with the Atari Lynx Power Problem.
  One of the first results where a complete replacement kit at [Console 5](https://console5.com/store/catalogsearch/result/?q=atari+lynx) for a reasable price.
-So i ordered and replaced the transistors ```Q4``` and ```Q13```, the Zener Diode ```ZD1``` and the MOSFET ```Q11``` (for Lynx II : ```Q7```,```Q8```, ```D13```, ```Q12```)
+So i ordered some sets and replaced the transistors ```Q4``` and ```Q13```, the Zener Diode ```ZD1``` and the MOSFET ```Q11``` (for Lynx II : ```Q7```,```Q8```, ```D13```, ```Q12```)

-But, that does not do the trick.
+But, that did not do the trick.
 The Lynx still won't turn on.
 I measured all resistors and checked all traces of the power circuit for continuity.
 I also measured connection points when powering up in order to determine which component might be faulty.
 Additionally, I changed all electrolytic capacitors (even there was no sign of leakage).